THYROID DISEASE AND ITS HEALING

 At times, there is a problem with the hypothalamus that affects pituitary production of TSH.

 2. The pituitary gland must secrete the right amount of TSH or thyroid stimulating hormone.
-TSH cause the thyroid to secrete thyroxine.
+TSH causes the thyroid to secrete thyroxine.
 Anything that upsets the delicate feedback system of the body, such as taking thyroid replacement medication, for example, or some other drugs, perhaps, can upset the hypothalamic and pituitary regulation of thyroid activity.

 3. The thyroid gland must produce adequate T4.
 T4, also called tetraiodothyronine or thyroxine, is the main hormone made in the thyroid gland.
 To make it requires manganese, iodine, selenium, tyrosine, cyclic AMP, vitamins C and B-complex, and many other micronutrients.